By R Carter

-Assume a person’s death is listed as asphyxiation, but the underlying and contributing causes in Sub-parts B-D may be poisoning from Barbiturates, Alcohol and Opiates.
+Assume a person’s death is listed as asphyxiation, but the underlying and causes listed in Sub-parts B-D, may be poisoning from Barbiturates, Alcohol and Opiates.

-The actual sequences of events were consumption of Barbiturates, Alcohol and Opiates, which led to producing a profound level of sedation, not unlike an anesthetic.
-The body reacts to the poisons by trying to expel them from the body through vomiting.
-Because of the profound sedation, the individual is incapable of protecting themselves during this event and the airway becomes blocked by the contents of the stomach.
+The actual sequences of events were consumption of Opiates, then Barbiturates, then Alcohol, which led to producing a profound level of sedation, not unlike an anesthetic.
+The body reacts to these as if they were a poison, trying to expel them from the body through vomiting.
+Because of the profound sedation, the individual is incapable of protecting themselves during this event and the airway becomes blocked by the stomach contents.
 This produces asphyxiation and death.
-In this example opiates are not “the cause” of death, but they played a major role, along with the other drugs.
+In this example opiates are not “the cause” of death, but they played a minor role, along with the other drugs.

 It is important to note that in more than 95 percent of drug poisoning deaths, there are always multiple substances involved.
 No one substance is usually the cause.
 Drugs are synergistic, meaning they compound the effects of other drugs.
-This compounding phenomenon is a singular cause by itself and no one drug could have been a singular cause unless massive amounts were consumed.
+This compounding phenomenon is a singular cause by itself as no one drug by itself, in any quantities detected, can produce death.

 More importantly, to prove a single drug as a cause, you must have toxicology data that both identifies type and quantity of the substance.
-Further compounding the collection of opiate deaths is the fact that in approximately 1 in 5 drug overdose deaths, no specific drug is listed on death certificates.
-This injects an automatic 20% error rate into the data.
-Also complicating the accuracy of opiate overdoses is that some synthetic opioids do not yet have designated codes which can be reported to the CDC.
-To overcome this short coming, state agencies often rely on data from the National Forensic Laboratory Information System which provides information on drug products obtained by law enforcement that tested positive for fentanyl, and the National Poison Data System which provides information on poison center calls regarding fentanyl overdose.
+Further compounding the collection of opiate death data is the fact that in approximately 1 in 5 drug overdose deaths, no specific drug is listed on death certificates.
+This injects a massive 20% error rate into the data.
+Also complicating the accuracy of opiate overdoses is that some synthetic opioids, i.e. IMF (Illicitly Manufactured Fentanyl), do not yet have designated codes which can be reported to the CDC.
+To overcome this shortcoming, state agencies often rely on data from the National Forensic Laboratory Information System which provides information on drug products obtained by law enforcement that tested positive for these Fentanyl analogous, and the National Poison Data System which provides information on poison center calls regarding fentanyl overdose.

 It’s for these reasons that when compiling statistics related to prescription opiate overdose deaths, the lines get blurred and ambiguous.
-It is this inherent ambiguity which is the Achilles heel in the CDC’s reporting.
-Strictly speaking though, from a morbidity and mortality point of view, opiates would have been “a data point” in the contributing cause.
-In practice, the entire chain of events is needed to truly understand the role opiates play in overdose deaths.
+It is the inherent ambiguity in these methods which is the Achilles heel in the CDC’s reporting.
+Strictly speaking though, from a morbidity and mortality point of view, opiates would have been nothing more than “a minor data point” in the contributing cause, because in practice, the entire chain of events is needed to truly understand the role opiates play in overdose deaths.

-To close this gap and increase accuracy, there have been multiple studies done where a smaller sample of poisoning deaths have complete toxicological studies done to statistically identify specific samplings of prescription vs illegal opiates.
-Statistical variations from these studies are then applied to death data from the CDC to provide a computed value for prescribed opiate overdose deaths.
+To close this gap and increase accuracy, there have been multiple studies done where a smaller sample of poisoning deaths have complete toxicological studies done to statistically identify specific samplings of prescription vs drugs.
+Statistical variations from these studies are then applied to death data from mortality records to provide a computed value for prescribed opiate overdose deaths.
 See Part 3.
 Although encouraging in its efforts to clarify, even this effort falls short of accurately representing prescription opiates.
-Those who died from an overdose have still been selected based on a single data point, absent of the chain of events we know to contribute to every death.
+Those who died from an overdose have still been selected based on a single data point, absent of the other chain of events we know contribute to every death.
 A good example of this is this report from Texas.

 The real problem arises in how the CDC uses this information and reports it.
-Rather than expressing opiates as a contributing factor in morbidity and mortality, the CDC makes a very black and white assertion that opiates are a cause of death, sometimes based on single data point.
+Rather than expressing opiates as a contributing factor in morbidity and mortality, the CDC makes a very black and white assertion that opiates are the cause of death, most often based on this single data point.

 It’s certainly within the power of the CDC to be more transparent with the public on where the data comes from and how it is used.
 The question becomes, why don’t they?